Scibi89/at/README.md

 # This is base project created for candidate for technical interview.

 ## Requirements
-- Installed Chrome browser.
+- Installed the newest version of Chrome browser.
-- Java 11
+- Java 17
 - Maven
 - Git